-If You’re Worried Then Call…
+If You’re Worried, Then Call…

-Of course, this is for students that have been denied admission or been accepted into one of UF’s newer student programs.
-Rarely does UF reverse a decision, regardless of your alumni status.
-Taking some classes at Santa Fe State College may be part of transitioning over to UF, but if your student’s heart is set on being a Gator, it may be worth the effort…and the call.
-While going to Santa Fe does not guarantee you admission to UF, UF does admit more students from SF than any other state college.
-The majority are admitted including 88% of students in the Santa Fe honors program.
-Santa Fe offers several other programs and perks that can help your student become a Gator.
+You can also start the conversation with your student about taking classes at Santa Fe State College as a part of transitioning over to UF.
+Going to Santa Fe does not guarantee you admission to UF upon completion of your AA there, but UF does admit more students from SF than any other state college.
+Eighty-eight percent of students in the Santa Fe Honors Program are admitted to UF, as are a majority of the Santa Fe graduates.
+Sante Fe also offers several other programs and perks that can help your student become a Gator.
 You can read about them here.

 Often, we are apprehensive about calling the admissions departments of any college for fear of somehow being blackballed for the call.
 While we would not recommend calling the same day acceptances come out, there is nothing wrong with placing a call a week or two later.
 Actually, having your students make that call is a good first act of advocating for themselves.
 You can always be standing in the wings for consultation.